 Dr. Williams provides advanced eye and medical care to his patients with state-of-the-art optometric and medical equipment as well as a highly trained staff.
 Dr. Williams’ professional interests include ocular disease management (diabetic eye care, glaucoma, macular degeneration, dry eye and ocular surface disease, cataracts), complicated contact lens cases, refractive procedures, and medical eye emergencies.

 Dr. Williams has always been actively involved in organized optometry serving in various capacities in both the Optometric Physicians of Washington (OPW) and the American Optometric Association (AOA).
 In the past, he has chaired various OPW committees and currently serves as the Finance and Budget Committee Co-Chair of the OPW.
 He is also currently serving on the OPW Legislative Committee.
 Dr. Williams is a past president of the Snohomish County Optometric Society as well as a past president of the OPW.
 At the national level, Dr. Williams serves on the Third Party Center Committee of the AOA while also serving as the AOA Federal Advocacy Representative to Washington State.

 Dr. Williams lives in Arlington with his wife Cathy.
-They have three grown children and three grandchildren.
+They have three grown children and four grandchildren.
 When away from the office Dr. Williams’ interests include hiking, fishing, basketball, volleyball, scuba diving, working in the yard, and church service.